 The Palaeoecosystems group is currently expanding.
-We are recruiting individuals with an interest in pursuing an undergraduate internships or summer projects; Masters by Research or PhDs, and are also looking to attract postdoctoral fellows whose research interests complement those of the group.
+We are recruiting individuals with an interest in pursuing an undergraduate internships or summer projects; Masters by Research; or PhDs.
+We are also looking to attract postdoctoral fellows whose research interests complement those of the group.

 Masters by Research

-We welcome applications from Undergraduate students looking to undertake a MScR qualification.
+We welcome applications from undergraduate students looking to undertake MScR training.

 - Hyoliths and the Pace of the Cambrian Explosion (M. Smith)

-- Integrating Palaeontological Data in Phylogenetic Analysis – Developing a Principled Statistical Model and Bioinformatic Software for Morphological Evolution: 2019 start, based in Newcastle University
+- Integrating Palaeontological Data in Phylogenetic Analysis – Developing a Principled Statistical Model for Morphological Evolution: 2019 start, based in Newcastle University